BlueBerrySans365/lwjgl3/README.md

-LWJGL 3.3.3 modified for PojavLauncher Android and iOS.
-This branch also integrates [lwjglx](https://github.com/grum/lwjglx), allowing Minecraft 1.12.2 and older to run on this LWJGL version.
+LWJGL 3.3.3 modified for PojavLauncher Android and iOS./ This branch also integrates [lwjglx](https://github.com/grum/lwjglx), allowing Minecraft 1.12.2 and older to run on this LWJGL version.

 ![Build lwjgl3](https://github.com/PojavLauncherTeam/lwjgl3/workflows/Build%20lwjgl3/badge.svg)